Ghostbusters: Afterlife: Development as Ghostbusters III

-In the early 1990s, following the release of Ghostbusters II, Dan Aykroyd wrote a script for a third film tentatively titled Ghostbusters III: Hellbent.
+In the early 1990s, following the release of Ghostbusters II, Dan Aykroyd wrote a script for a third Ghostbusters film tentatively titled Ghostbusters III: Hellbent.
 In the script, the Ghostbusters are transported to a parallel-universe version of Manhattan called Manhellton, where the people and places are "hellish" versions of Earth, and the characters meet and confront the Devil.
 At the time, Aykroyd stated that Columbia Pictures was interested, though the principal actors, especially Bill Murray, were not.
-The Hellbent script's main characters are a new, younger group of Ghostbusters; Ray, Egon, and Winston struggle to keep the business going after Peter's relationship with Dana becomes serious.
+The Hellbent script's main characters are a new, younger group of Ghostbusters; Ray, Egon and Winston struggle to keep the business going after Peter's relationship with Dana becomes serious.
 Elements of this story were used in Ghostbusters: The Video Game (2009), which Aykroyd considered to be "essentially the third movie".
-At various stages of its development, Chris Farley, Chris Rock, and Ben Stiller were reported as potential stars of a new Ghostbusters film.
+At various stages of its development, Chris Farley, Chris Rock and Ben Stiller were reported as potential stars of a new Ghostbusters film.

 By 2004, Columbia had begun pursuing a sequel but Murray, who disliked sequels, was uninterested in the project.
 The following year, Harold Ramis confirmed plans to introduce Stiller into the principal cast.
 By 2009, the project had failed to progress, but by January 2010, Ivan Reitman, director of the first two Ghostbusters films, confirmed he would direct a third one.
 Also in March, Murray discussed development of the film and his mixed feelings about reprising his role.
 A release was scheduled for Christmas 2012.
 That October, Aykroyd commented on the screenplay written by Gene Stupnitsky and Lee Eisenberg, stating that he was particularly impressed with the writing of Murray's character and the implementation of the new team with the original while he and Ramis worked on a second draft of the script.